 Early Origins of the Charples family

 The surname Charples was first found in Lancashire at Sharples or Sharples Hall, now a suburb of Bolton, a township of the civil and ecclesiastical parish of Bolton le Moors in the Salford hundred.
 The first record of the placename was in 1212 when it was listed as Charples.
 A few years later, it was listed as Sharples and Scharples in 1292.

 Early History of the Charples family

 This web page shows only a small excerpt of our Charples research.
-Another 205 words (15 lines of text) covering the years 169 and 1699 are included under the topic Early Charples History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 169 and 1699 are included under the topic Early Charples History in all our PDF Extended History products and printed products wherever possible.

 Charples Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Charples has appeared include Sharples, Sharpless and others.

 Early Notables of the Charples family (pre 1700)

 More information is included under the topic Early Charples Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Charples family to the New World and Oceana
+Migration of the Charples family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Charples arrived in North America very early: Edward Sharples arrived in Virginia in 1623; John Sharples and his wife Jane and seven children arrived in Delaware in 1682; M. and T. Sharpless arrived in Baltimore in 1820..